 In any accident, one or more people may contribute to causing an injury.
 Those whose negligence causes an accident are liable for the damage they caused.
 Workplace injuries can result from even otherwise safe work sites.
 For that reason, the workers' compensation system was set up to provide for employees injured at work.

 Victims of head injuries and brain injuries may seek compensation for the damages they suffer, including:

 Pursuing compensation for head and brain injuries is often a difficult and complex task for families.
 Because of the long recovery times and extensive medical treatment required, these claims are often very expensive.
-Insurance companies and corporate attorneys know this reality and fight to reduce the amount of compensation they must pay.
-Contact the Montana traumatic brain injury attorneys at Odegaard Kovacich Snipes to schedule a free consultation today!
-Trial lawyers' associations and other attorneys recognize our firm as having the experience and determination needed to win traumatic brain injury cases.
+Insurance companies and corporate lawyers know this reality and fight to reduce the amount of compensation they must pay.
+Contact the Montana traumatic brain injury lawyers at Odegaard Kovacich Snipes to schedule a free consultation today!
+Trial lawyers' associations and other lawyers recognize our firm as having the experience and determination needed to win traumatic brain injury cases.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials